Robert Lewandowski: 2015–2017: Domestic success, Torjägerkanone, and 100 Bayern goals

 Lewandowski's second season began with the 2015 DFL-Supercup on 1 August, with Bayern losing in a penalty shootout away to VfL Wolfsburg; he had been substituted in the 72nd minute for Rafinha.
 Eight days later in the DFB-Pokal first round match, he scored the last goal in a 3–1 win against Oberliga Baden-Württemberg club Nöttingen.
 On 14 August, in the opening match of the new Bundesliga season, he scored the second goal of a 5–0 win over Hamburg.

 On 22 September 2015, Lewandowski set a Bundesliga record by coming on as a substitute with Bayern trailing 0–1 to Wolfsburg and scoring five goals in 8 minutes and 59 seconds, the fastest by any player in Bundesliga history, to take a 5–1 lead.
 He also set Bundesliga records for the fastest hat-trick (three goals in four minutes), and most goals scored by a substitute (five).
 Lewandowski's five goals in nine minutes was also the fastest in any major European football league since Opta began keeping records, and it ended Wolfsburg's 14-match unbeaten run.
 He was awarded four certificates by Guinness World Records for this feat.

 Four days later, he scored twice in a 3–0 win at Mainz, the first goal being his 100th Bundesliga goal on his 168th appearance, a league record for a foreign player.
 He also reached 10 goals in the opening 7 matches with this brace, a feat only achieved before by Gerd Müller.
 On 29 September, he scored a Champions League hat-trick in a 5–0 win over Dinamo Zagreb, putting him on ten goals in three games in a week.
 He added two in a 5–1 rout of Dortmund five days later, to total 12 goals in his last four appearances.
-On 24 October, Lewandowski scored in a 4–0 home win over 1.
-FC Köln, a result which made Bayern the first Bundesliga team ever to win all 10 of their opening games of a season.
+On 24 October, Lewandowski scored in a 4–0 home win over Köln, a result which made Bayern the first Bundesliga team ever to win all 10 of their opening games of a season.
 The victory in Cologne was also Bayern's 1,000th win in the Bundesliga.
 On 11 January 2016, he achieved fourth place at the 2015 FIFA Ballon d'Or awards.